torproject/onionbalance/docs/tutorial.md

 ## Overview

-This section will give a short overview of what we are going to do in this guide.
+This section gives a short overview of what we are going to do in this guide.

 * We will *start by setting up the frontend host*.
-We will install Tor and onionbalance to it, and then we will run onionbalance so that it generates a frontend onion service configuration.
+We will install Tor and Onionbalance to it, and then we will run `onionbalance` so that it generates a frontend onion service configuration.
 * We will *then setup the backend instances* by configuring Tor as an onion service and putting it into "onionbalance instance" mode.